efeslab/Atom/README.md

 cd kernels/build
 ./bench_gemm_i4_o16
 ```
-Check `Elem/s` to see the computation throughput of the kernel.
+Check column `Elem/s` to see the computation throughput of the kernel (Flop/s).
 ![gemm](figures/bench_gemm.png)

 Other kernel of Atom can be evaluated similarly, for e.g., `./bench_reorder`.
 We conduct kernel evaluation on baselines as well.
 Please check [baselines/README.md](./kernels/baselines/README.md) to reproduce results.